-- E. For impacts associated with a new public road project, or a public road project expanded solely for additional traffic capacity, the public transportation authority may purchase credits from the board at the cost to the board to establish credits.
-Purchase of credits under this item is allowed only when the board has determined that sufficient credits are available for sale. - F. The technical evaluation panel must review minimization and delineation decisions made by the public road authority and provide recommendations regarding on-site replacement if requested to do so by the local government unit, a contiguous landowner, or a member of the technical evaluation panel. - G. Those required to receive notice of public road projects may appeal minimization, delineation, and on-site replacement decisions made by the public road authority to the board according to part 8420.0905. - H. Changes to impacts proposed by local road authorities in item D must be reported to the board within six months from the date of the change being finalized. - I. Except for state public transportation projects, for which the state Department of Transportation is responsible, and public road authority projects that do not meet the requirements of item D, the board must replace public road project impacts, including impacts to public waters if authorized by the commissioner or a delegated authority, that result from local government projects on existing roads. - J. Public road authorities, at their discretion, may deviate from federal and state design standards on existing road projects when practical and reasonable to avoid impacts, provided that public safety is not unreasonably compromised.
+E. For impacts associated with a new public road project, or a public road project expanded solely for additional traffic capacity, the public transportation authority may purchase credits from the board at the cost to the board to establish credits.
+Purchase of credits under this item is allowed only when the board has determined that sufficient credits are available for sale.

+F. The technical evaluation panel must review minimization and delineation decisions made by the public road authority and provide recommendations regarding on-site replacement if requested to do so by the local government unit, a contiguous landowner, or a member of the technical evaluation panel.

+G. Those required to receive notice of public road projects may appeal minimization, delineation, and on-site replacement decisions made by the public road authority to the board according to part 8420.0905.

+H. Changes to impacts proposed by local road authorities in item D must be reported to the board within six months from the date of the change being finalized.

+I. Except for state public transportation projects that occur on state roads, for which the state Department of Transportation is responsible for the wetland replacement, and public road authority projects that do not meet the requirements of item D, the board must replace public road project impacts, including impacts to public waters if authorized by the commissioner or a delegated authority, that result from local government projects on existing roads.

+Reason for change: Conforms the WCA rule with amendments to MN Statutes 103G.222, subdivision 1.

+J. Public road authorities, at their discretion, may deviate from federal and state design standards on existing road projects when practical and reasonable to avoid impacts, provided that public safety is not unreasonably compromised.
 The local road authority and its officers and employees are exempt from liability for any tort claim for injury to persons or property arising from travel on the highway and related to the deviation from the design standards for construction or reconstruction under this item.
 This item does not preclude an action for damages arising from negligence in construction or maintenance on a highway.